awsdocs/amazon-route53-docs/doc_source/troubleshooting-domain-unavailable.md

 **To confirm that the domain is using the correct name servers**

-1. If you're using another DNS service for the domain, sign in to the AWS Management Console and open the Amazon Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)
+1. If you're using another DNS service for the domain, sign in to the AWS Management Console and open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)

-   If you're using Amazon Route 53, skip to the next step\.
+   If you're using Route 53, skip to the next step\.

 1. In the navigation pane, choose **Registered Domains**\.